-2010: 2,052 collisions resulting in 261 fatalities and 886 injuries.
+2015: 2,078 collisions resulting in 236 fatalities and 1,046 injuries.

-2011: 2,060 collisions resulting in 271 fatalities and 1040 injuries.
+2016: 2,041 collisions resulting in 255 fatalities and 843 injuries.

-2012: 1,967 collisions resulting in 273 fatalities and 946 injuries.
+2017: 2,105 collisions resulting in 274 fatalities and 807 injuries.

+If you have been involved in any type of train accident, we urge you to contact our office for a free, no-obligation evaluation of your case.
 Pursuant to Federal Railway Administration regulations, railroads must file accident reports with the federal government.
 In some situations, the railroads are required to try and make contact with injured parties.
 We recommend you do not complete any forms or speak with any railroad employee about your accident until you speak with one of our experienced lawyers.

 If you or a loved one has been injured in a train accident, one of our award-winning lawyers can help you get the compensatory damages and, if appropriate, punitive damages you deserve.
 We handle all train accident cases on a contingency basis which means we only get paid if we recover money for you.
 And unlike some lawyers, we advance all case expenses which means you do not have to pay anything out of your own pocket to pursue your train accident case.